ItsANameToo/hermod/README.md

 # noah ~ Automated Rebuilds for [ArkEcosystem/ark-node](https://github.com/ArkEcosystem/ark-node)

+---

+If **noah** saves you the headache of having to constantly monitor your server and thus saves you sleep maybe support my open-source work by donating some ARK to **AdVSe37niA3uFUPgCgMUH2tMsHF4LpLoiX**.

+---

+## Disclaimer

 > `noah` is still in its early stages which means it is undergoing constant changes so make sure to check the commit history for any changes before updating **AND** test it on devnet before deploying it to mainnet.

 ## Installation